• Share this on:

 Food safety certification

-Food safety is key for the European market.
-Although legislation already tackles a lot of potential risks, legislation alone is not enough.
-The 290 reported issues from 2022 in the RASFF database show that things can still go wrong.
-For this reason, importers prefer to work with producers and exporters who have a Global Food Safety Initiative (GFSI) recognised food safety system certificate.
+Food safety is crucial for the European market.
+Although legislation addresses many potential risks, it is not enough on its own.
+The 277 issues reported in the RASFF database in 2024 show that problems can still occur.
+As a result, importers prefer to work with producers and exporters who have food-safety systems with certificates recognised by the Global Food Safety Initiative (GFSI).

 Sustainability compliance